• Home

 In 1999, the Centers for Disease Control published an article on risks in small businesses.
 This article contains information on SIC codes and gives information on injuries associated with the codes.

 After all, a pawn shop might not have much of a specific risk of injury at all.
-But the large amounts of cash normally associated with one mean that it’s a tempting target for thieves.
+But the large amounts of cash normally associated with one mean it’s a tempting target for thieves.

 Now you should learn how to get a NAICS code.